 Stretched fabric artwork also adorns the walls, expanding the color palette with bright, fun prints.
 Replicas of mid-century modern ceramics, as well as all-new custom lighting with colorful globes complement the vibe.

-The onstage kitchen is all new, including space to hold the stack of wood for the wood-burning oven, “bringing organic nature into the space,” says Jacobson.
-The popular sushi bar has been expanded with beautiful new display cases that show off the beauty of the fish.
+The onstage kitchen includes stacks of wood for the wood-burning oven, “bringing organic nature into the space,” says Jacobson.

 Servers in crisp silver shirts, black slacks and classic mahogany bistro aprons with silver pinstriping add an air of casual elegance to the dining room.
-The Napa and Sonoma private dining rooms are still available for private functions, and the private, glass-walled wine room in the main dining room has been renamed the Monterey Room.
+The Napa and Sonoma private dining rooms are available for private functions, as well as a glass-walled wine room in the main dining room.

 “California Grill always will be a place that’s creative, seasonal, sophisticated and fun,” says Chef de Cuisine Brian Piasecki.
-Piasecki spent nearly a year perfecting a new menu “that’s all about the composed dish, tastes that are designed to complement each other” he says.
+Piasecki’s menu is “all about the composed dish, tastes that are designed to complement each other” he says.
 For instance, Pacific halibut with parsnip silk, roasted heirloom beets, arugula, macadamia vinaigrette and beet syrup: “taste the silky puree, the salt-roasted beets, the delicate fish, crunchy macadamia nuts . . . together it’s a symphony,” says Piasecki.

-The new menu updates longtime favorites, such as Pork Two Ways, now grilled tenderloin and lacquered pork belly with goat cheese polenta and mushrooms.
-The oak-fired filet of beef is served with heirloom tomato risotto, marinated baby vine tomatoes and basil.
-Sonoma goat cheese ravioli returns in a tomato fennel broth with crispy shiitake mushrooms.
+Longtime menu favorites remain, such as pork tenderloin, now Pork Two Ways, grilled tenderloin and lacquered pork belly with goat cheese polenta and mushrooms.
+The oak-fired filet of beef is served with seasonal vegetables such as sweet corn risotto.
+Popular Sonoma goat cheese ravioli has a tomato fennel broth with crispy shiitake mushrooms.

-Pastry Chef Jeff Barnes has a whole new menu of sweet endings, such as a light, refreshing Meyer Lemon cheesecake, chocolate pudding, and his favorite, the Sundae Sampler, a trio with a Coke float, strawberry sundae and caramel corn sundae.
+Pastry Chef Jeff Barnes offers diverse sweet endings, such as dense chocolate pudding cake, warm banana fritters, and his favorite, the Sundae Sampler, a trio of Frangelico toffee, root beer float and banana split.
 “Such great flavors on one plate,” he enthuses.

 Barnes also created two new breads just for California Grill – a whole-grain sourdough and a lavender-infused focaccia made with fresh California lavender, olive oil and herbs.